-Non-compliance by the student of assigned disciplinary actions will result in the withholding of grades and/or transcript until written notice of compliance has been filed with the Vice President for Student Services or the Campus Dean.
-This VPSS or the Campus Dean will be responsible to provide appropriate lists to the Office of Admissions, Records and Retention.
+Non-compliance by the student of assigned disciplinary actions will result in the withholding of grades and/or transcripts until written notice of compliance has been filed with the Vice-President for Support and Student Affairs or the Campus Director.
+This VPSSA or the Campus Director will be responsible to provide the appropriate lists to the Office of Admissions and Records.
 The withholding of grades can interfere with the ability of the student to obtain future financial aid for his/her schooling.
 Failure to complete counseling and other requirements inside the given time constraints under any discipline imposed may result in the denial of the student to register for continued classes.

-Violation of the Illicit Drug Policy Involving Violence
+Violations of the Illicit Drug Policy Involving Violence

-If any violation of the illicit drug policy involves violence, the disipline imposed and penaltues prescribed will be those found under the Prohibition of Violence Policy.
+If any violation of the illicit drug policy involves violence, the discipline imposed and penalties prescribed will be those found under the Prohibition of Violence policy.

-Violation of the Illicit Drug Policy Involving Alcohol
+Violations of the Illicit Drug Policy Involving Alcohol

-The Disciplinary Committee may consider previous violations of alcohol policy or violations of the alcohol policy in the same incident as the violation of the illicit drug policy in determining the level of appropriate discipline to be issued.
+The Disciplinary Committee may consider previous violations of the alcohol policy or violation of the alcohol policy in the same incident as the violation of the illicit drug policy in determining the level of appropriate discipline to be issued.